flown1/yt-clone/README.md

 # YT-Cats-Only-Watcher
-Simple youtube viedeos player that shows You only cats videos.
+Simple youtube videos player that shows You only cats videos.

 ### Getting Started